starekrow/lockbox/README.md

 just provide the passphrase when creating or opening the vault, and then put values into the vault or get them from it.

-The `Vault` class provides for changing the passphrase used to encrypt the master key and rotating the master key itself in each of the secrets in the vault.
+This class provides for changing the passphrase used to encrypt the master key and rotating the master key itself in each of the secrets in the vault.